AFoCO-UNCCD Workshop on Land Degradation Neutrality (LDN) and Forest & Landscape Restoration (F&LR)

 57 participants from 20 countries and 7 strategic partner organizations came together to identify the potential opportunities and challenges in linking different initiatives on the national level.
 The objectives of the workshop were to share implementation experiences and strengthen collaborative action on land degradation neutrality and forest landscape restoration, also identify potential forest-based project opportunities under AFoCO and Land Degradation Neutrality Transformative Projects and Programmes (LDN TPP).

-The strategic partners, including UN agencies as FAO and UNEP, Green Climate Fund (GCF), Asia Pacific Network (APFNet), Center for International Forestry Research (CIFOR), The Center for People and Forests (RECOFTC), and the International Union for Conservation of Nature (IUCN) shared views on the co-relevance and consistency of forest-related commitments to land, climate, and biodiversity.
+The strategic partners, including UN agencies such as the Food and Agriculture Organization (FAO), United Nations Environment Programme (UNEP), Green Climate Fund (GCF), Asia Pacific Network (APFNet), Center for International Forestry Research (CIFOR), The Center for People and Forests (RECOFTC), and the International Union for Conservation of Nature (IUCN) shared views on the co-relevance and consistency of forest-related commitments to land, climate, and biodiversity.

 The workshop shared about how countries are integrating global goals, particularly those related to land degradation neutrality and forest rehabilitation, with national-level policies and actions.
 Despite the ongoing implementation of various policies and practices, there are often gaps in the implementation of comprehensive activities under land degradation neutrality and forest rehabilitation.
 Participants of the workshop reiterated that collaborative actions and synergies will bring about more effective and efficient implementations on the ground.